The Gender Gap in Math and Math Prize for Girls

 The award is "presented to a faculty member who has served as an excellent advisor and mentor for undergraduates and who has had a significant impact on their personal lives and academic success."

-The award will be presented at the 2018 Awards Convocation Thursday, May 10 in the Samberg Center.
+The award was presented at the 2018 Awards Convocation Thursday, May 10 in the Samberg Center.

 2018 Women in Math Conference